 Pecans carry out cross-pollination via male and female flowers that grow on the same tree.
 Female flowers develop on the new growth of a pecan tree, while male flowers bloom on last years’ branches.
 Depending on the type of tree, either female or male flowers mature first.
 Then they are pollinated by wind and bees.
 To have the best results and the best fruit-bearing trees, it’s recommended to grow more than one tree in an area.

 You can find pecans in native plant nurseries in the Southern US, or via online distributors.
 Plant both bare root trees and container-grown trees in late winter to early spring.
+Consider an Air Pot which is specialized for air pruning roots, as opposed to a large container.
 Do not plant them in the summer as the ground will be too warm and burn the roots.
 For bare-root planting, space at least 60 feet apart, and dig a planting hole that is about two times wider than the size of the root ball.
 Provide well-drained soils for each tree.
 Keep trees widely planted.
 Allow the top layer of soil to sit in a small mound above the top of the planting hole.

 When you remove the tree from the nursery pot, check to ensure the roots are not bound together.
 Use a hand saw to take off the bottom portion of the planting if they are bound up and then cut gently into the soil mass in a cross at the base, ensuring the taproot can be planted straight into the ground.
 Gently arrange the roots in the planting hole, and begin filling them with water until the hole is half full.
 Then add soil.
 Water the young pecan trees in.